 The nest was identified to be active in 2017.
 UBCPT took steps at that time to address the nest and manage the conflicts with development.
 The resident eagles displayed courtship and mating behaviour between 2017 and 2022.
 2022 is the first year that there were eaglets in the nest.
-Construction occurred outside the noise buffer in 2017, within the noise buffer in 2018-2020, and was complete in 2021 and 2022.
+Construction occurred outside the noise buffer in 2017, within the noise buffer in 2018-2020, and was completed prior to the 2021 and 2022 breading seasons.
 Despite the cessation of construction for the 2021 season, the eagles were not successful at rearing young that year.
 (Figure 7).
 An alternative nest was constructed nearby and further away from the development sites in the fall of 2020.

 Figure 7.
 This graph shows the number of known offspring of the breeding pair at Ross Drive and Birney Avenue (blue) and construction activity (orange).
 Construction activity is described graphically using numbers 0-2 (0 - no construction, 1 - adjacent construction outside noise buffer, 2 - construction within noise buffer).
+Note it is unclear if the 2022 eaglets survived and fledged.